Scutellaria incana

 Scutellaria incana, the hoary skullcap or downy skullcap, is a species of perennial flowering plant in the mint family Lamiaceae.
 It is native to North America and is primarily found in the eastern United States as well as some parts of the Midwest.

 Description

 S. incana grows to about 1 m tall with stems that are unbranched (or branched only near the top) and have short, dense, gray hairs.
 As with many other plants in the mint family, its stems are 4-angled (square).
 The leaves are opposite and are ovate, measuring up to 6 in long.
 They have coarse, blunt teeth and are covered by fine hair.

 Purplish blue flowers occur in a dense raceme measuring about 6 in long at or near the end of the stem.
 The corolla has 2 lips; the upper lip is hooded (the "skullcap") and the lower lip is larger and broader with a white patch near the throat.

 Etymology

-The genus name Scutellariais from the Latin word scutella, small dish or saucer, referring to shape of the persistent calyx after the flowers fade.
+The genus name Scutellaria is from the Latin word scutella, small dish or saucer, referring to shape of the persistent calyx after the flowers fade.
 Incana is Latin for hoary or very grey.